mb4828/chopsticks/README.md

 # chopsticks
-Java implementation of the "chopsticks" children's game.
-Comments and suggestions are always welcomed!
+Java implementation of the "chopsticks" children's game